IntentArchitect/Intent.Modules/docsProject/articles/UserManual/SoftwareFactoryExecution.md

 These toggleable buttons allow for filtering of console messages based on their category.

 ### 4. Console Messages
 These messages are the output from the code generation process.
-These can be useful for giving insight into the code generation process, should it be required.
+They can be useful for giving insight into the code generation process, should it be required.

 ### 5. Apply Changes
-Apply changes will commit the "Checked" changes / outputs of the code generatation process, i.e. write the output to disk, this will overwrite files if they exist on the hard drive.
+Apply changes will commit the "Checked" changes / outputs of the code generatation process, i.e. write the output to disk i.e. create, delete and overwrite code files on the hard drive.

 ### 6. Cancel
 This will cancel the process, no output will be written to disk, i.e. no changes will occur to your existing code base.